Everywhere at the End of Time: Stages 4–6

-Stage 4, to Kirby, is the point at which "the ability to recall singular memories gives way to confusions and horror."
-It presents heavy distortion and reverberation and is more akin to noise, in contrast to the first three albums which featured the same style as An Empty Bliss.
+Abruptly transitioning from Stage 3, Stage 4, to Kirby, is the point at which "the ability to recall singular memories gives way to confusions and horror".
+It presents heavy distortion and reverberation and is more akin to noise, in contrast to the first three albums, which featured the same style as An Empty Bliss.
 Marking the start of the "Post-Awareness" stages, its four compositions occupy whole vinyl side lengths of 21 to 22 minutes.
 Track titles were described as clinical by Bowe: G1, H1 and J1 share the name "Post Awareness Confusions", while I1 is titled "Temporary Bliss State".
 Samples from the entire Caretaker discography are used in the album, such as Russ Morgan's "Goodnight, My Beautiful" from An Empty Bliss.
-A horn sample from one specific segment of H1, known by fans as the "Hell Sirens", features harsh strings and drum crashes, presents what Hazelwood felt was "one of the most horrifying moments of the series", could represent the sundowning.
+A horn sample from one specific segment of H1, known by fans as the "Hell Sirens", features harsh strings and drum crashes, presenting what Hazelwood felt was "one of the most horrifying moments of the series", and could represent sundowning.
 However, "Temporary Bliss State" is calmer than the "Post Awareness Confusions" tracks, featuring a more ethereal sound.
-The surreal and incoherent aspect of the melodies was compared by Bowe to experimental musician Oval's album 94 Diskont (1995), as they "capture the darkest, most damaged sounds in the project's lifespan."
-This, according to Kirby, represents the Caretaker's memories as "more fluid through entanglements, repetition and rupture."
+The surreal and incoherent aspect of the melodies was compared by Bowe to experimental musician Oval's album 94 Diskont (1995), as they "capture the darkest, most damaged sounds in the project's lifespan".
+This, according to Kirby, represents the Caretaker's memories becoming "more fluid through entanglements, repetition and rupture".

-Stage 5 has "more extreme entanglements, repetition and rupture [that] can give way to calmer moments," according to Kirby.
-The album expands its noise influence by replacing the previously coherent melodies with violently overlapped samples, and results in a sound similar to the works of Merzbow and John Wiese.
+Stage 5 has "more extreme entanglements, repetition and rupture [that] can give way to calmer moments", according to Kirby.
+The album expands its noise influence by replacing the previously coherent melodies with violently overlapped samples, resulting in a sound similar to the works of Merzbow and John Wiese.
 Tracks K1 and L1 share the name "Advanced Plaque Entanglements", while M1 and N1 are titled "Synapse Retrogenesis" and "Sudden Time Regression Into Isolation" respectively.
-Akin to Stage 4, track titles are clinical in nature, and are directly named after structures and concepts such as amyloid plaques, neurofibrillary tangles, synapses and the retrogenesis hypothesis.
-In Kirby's description, the patient may perceive the unfamiliar as familiar, and get isolated as their "time is often spent only in the moment".
-The record uses the most vocals of the series, including whispers and recognisable English words; near the end of K1, a man announces, "This selection will be a mandolin solo by Mr. James Fitzgerald."
-To Falisi, Stage 5 represents a metaphorical ghost causing the patient to lose their identity; whereas the first stages saw this ghost "drifting through a crumbled mansion, losing and lost," in Stage 5 it appears "compounding a failing system with the uncanny choke of absence."
+Akin to Stage 4, track titles are clinical in nature and are directly named after structures and concepts such as amyloid plaques, neurofibrillary tangles, synapses and the retrogenesis hypothesis.
+In Kirby's description, the patient may perceive the unfamiliar as familiar and get isolated as their "time is often spent only in the moment".
+The record uses the most vocals of the series, including whispers and recognisable English words; near the end of K1, a man announces: "This selection will be a mandolin solo by Mr. James Fitzgerald."
+To Falisi, Stage 5 represents a metaphorical ghost causing the patient to lose their identity; whereas the first stages saw this ghost "drifting through a crumbled mansion, losing and lost", in Stage 5 it appears "compounding a failing system with the uncanny choke of absence".